Type Ia supernova growth-rate measurement with LSST simulations: intrinsic scatter systematics: Results

 \subsection{Estimation of PVs for the four scatter models}

-Fig.~\ref{fig:residuals} presents the residuals of the Hubble diagram and of the estimated velocities for our four simulations stacked over the eight mocks.
-We can see in the left panel that for the \simu{COH} and \simu{G10} simulations, the Hubble diagram residuals have the same scatter of about $\sigma\sim0.13$~mag for \simu{COH} and $\sigma\sim0.12$~mag for \simu{G10}.
-In the case of the more chromatic models of simulations \simu{C11} and \simu{P23} the scatter is again very similar for the two fitting methods with a value of $\sigma\sim0.13$~mag for \simu{C11} and $\sigma\sim0.12$~mag for \simu{P23} with a slightly but non-significant better scatter for the BBC fit.
-These Hubble scatter values result in scatter of estimated PVs in a range between $\sim1200$~km~s$^{-1}$ and $\sim1500$~km~s$^{-1}$ for the four different scatter model simulations.

-We note in particular that the distribution of the Hubble diagram residuals for the \simu{P23} simulation deviates from the Gaussian one.
+In the maximum likelihood method, $\fsig$ is fitted as the scale of the covariance matrix of the PV distribution, thus it is important to examine this distribution prior to fitting.
+We represent the distributions of the Hubble diagram residuals and the difference between estimated velocities and the true ones for our four simulations stacked over the eight mocks in Fig.~\ref{fig:residuals}.
+The Hubble diagram scatter has a similar amplitude for the four models, ranging between $\sigma\sim0.11$~mag for \simu{P23} to $\sigma\sim 0.14$~mag for \simu{C11}.
+The two fitting methods yield the same scatter for the less chromatic models of \simu{COH} and \simu{G10}.
+For the chromatic models of \simu{C11} and \simu{P23}, the BBC fit yields a slightly but non-significant better scatter than the simple fit.
+These values of the scatter of the Hubble residuals result in estimated PV scatters in a range between $\sim1200$~km~s$^{-1}$ and $\sim1500$~km~s$^{-1}$.
+We note that for \simu{P23}, the distribution of the Hubble diagram residuals deviates from the Gaussian one and seems positively skewed.